theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/extraction-settings.md

 ### Misc.

 **Automatic Synchronization**<br>
-Activate this option to avoid manual changes in the transactional system when switching from test environment to production environment. <br>
+Option to prevent manual changes in the transactional system when switching from test environment to production environment. <br>
 Example: To use DeltaQ extractions in the production environment, the data source has to be enabled in the production environment.
-If **Automatic Synchronization** is active, the activation is done automatically and the timestamp of the data source is changed to be consistent with the settings of the SAP system. <br>
+If **Automatic Synchronization** is active, the activation is performed automatically and the timestamp of the data source is changed to be consistent with the settings of the SAP system. <br>

 {: .box-note }
-**Note** If the data source is modified in the SAP system, you have to manually activate the data source in the {% if page.product == "xtract-is" or page.product == "xtract-for-alteryx"%}Xtract{% endif %} DeltaQ component, even when **Automatic Synchronization** is active.
+**Note** If the data source is modified in the SAP system, manually activate the data source in the {% if page.product == "xtract-is" or page.product == "xtract-for-alteryx"%}Xtract{% endif %} DeltaQ component, even when **Automatic Synchronization** is active.
 Otherwise data load will fail.
-This behavior is by SAP design, see [SAP Documentation: Replication of DataSources](https://help.sap.com/viewer/ccc9cdbdc6cd4eceaf1e5485b1bf8f4b/7.4.19/en-US/4a12eaff76df1b42e10000000a42189c.html).
+This behavior belongs to the SAP design, see [SAP Documentation: Replication of DataSources](https://help.sap.com/viewer/ccc9cdbdc6cd4eceaf1e5485b1bf8f4b/7.4.19/en-US/4a12eaff76df1b42e10000000a42189c.html).

 **Add Serialization Info to Output**<br>
 Adds the columns *DataPackageID* and *RowCounter* to the output.<br>